h2cone/plain-lambda/README.md

 ```

 Open the `/path/to/mnt/name/sonnets.txt` and you should see the content of the original object transformed by the Lambda function.

+> To enable an Object Lambda Access Point to accept such requests, you must include `GetObject-Range` in the `AllowedFeatures` section of your Object Lambda Access Point configuration.

 ## Related Links